 If you are still trying to find the right business idea, here are some insights that could help.

-First: it helps a lot if you base your online business around something you love and are an expert with.
-For example, if mountain biking is your passion and you know it inside out, that might be a good place to start.
+First: it helps a lot if you base your online business around something you love and know inside out.
+For example, if you are an expert at mountain biking and it’s your passion, that might be an excellent place to start.

-Sometimes it can be surprising to people that their expertise is coveted by others.
-Sticking with the example of mountain biking, it may be that you love it and you’re around mountain bikers all the time and all your friends are experts.
+Sometimes it can be surprising to people that others covet their expertise.
+Sticking with the example of mountain biking, it may be that you love it and you’re around mountain bikers all the time, and all your friends are experts.
 Maybe you’re not even the most knowledgeable in your friend group.

-But whether it’s apparent to you in your every day life or not, there are others who are not experts at mountain biking and who covet the expertise you have.
-As far as how much demand there is for your expertise, that can vary based on what the topic is.
+But whether it’s apparent to you in your everyday life, others are not mountain biking experts and may covet your expertise.
+Regarding how much demand there is for your expertise, that can vary based on the topic.
 But in general, people can’t be experts at everything; therefore, someone who is looking to gain expertise in that area will covet anything you have expertise in.

-Your expertise is a huge part of the value you can offer with your online business!
+Your expertise is a significant part of the value you can offer with your online business!

-Second: Within the realm of your expertise, maybe you’ve noticed ways where other online businesses don’t adequately meet your needs.
-If you can address this need with your business, then it might allow you carve a niche for yourself in the industry.
+Second: Within your expertise, you may have noticed ways other online businesses don’t adequately meet your needs.
+If you can address this need with your business, it might allow you to carve a niche in the industry.
 It also makes you different than others, which can be a key to business success.

-Sticking with the mountain biking example, maybe you’ve noticed that online retailers of bike parts use plain vanilla part descriptions and they aren’t personalized enough.
-Or maybe you noticed there isn’t a service out there that teaches you in one set of tutorials how to start from square one and go on to become an expert at mountain biking.
+Sticking with the mountain biking example, you may have noticed that online retailers of bike parts use plain vanilla part descriptions, which aren’t personalized enough.
+Or you noticed there isn’t a service out there that teaches you in one set of tutorials how to start from square one and go on to become an expert at mountain biking.

-Basically, if you have ever felt that there is any sort of lack in the field of your expertise, that might be where you can carve a niche for your online business.
+If you have ever felt that there is any lack in the field of your expertise, that might be where you can carve a niche for your online business.

 Choosing a Business Name

-As your business idea is starting to come into focus, then you get the fun task of choosing a business name.
+As your business idea starts to come into focus, then you get the fun task of choosing a business name.

-It can be helpful to use a business name generator tool like this one.
-You can populate the tool with some keywords that are relevant and it will spit out lots of ideas.
-Most of the ideas will not work, but you might get some inspiration from it.
+Using a business name generator tool like this can be helpful.
+You can populate the tool with some relevant keywords, which will spit out many ideas.
+Most ideas will not work, but you might get some inspiration.

-Before you get hooked on any given business name though, make sure that the domain name is available for it!
-For any online business, it’s imperative that you have a domain name that ties to your business name.
+Before you get hooked on any given business name, make sure that the domain name is available for it!
+For any online business, you must have a domain name that ties to your business name.

-In fact, what we like to do is have our Namecheap domain name search engine open while we think of business names so that as each idea pops into our minds, we’re checking to see if the domain name is available.
-Domain name availability can be a huge factor in choosing a name for your online business.
+We like to have our Namecheap domain name search engine open while we think of business names so that as each idea pops into our minds, we’re checking to see if the domain name is available.
+Domain name availability can be crucial in choosing a name for your online business.

 Choosing an Online Business Model

-Ok so now you’ve got an idea for your business and you’ve got a name in mind.
-It’s a good time to figure out which business model you are going to use.
+Okay, so now you’ve got an idea for your business and a name in mind.
+It’s an excellent time to figure out which business model you will use.

 Are you going to sell merchandise online?
-Then an ecommerce store is probably the way to go.
-This is the type of business where you list products for sale and when a customer orders an item, you have the item shipped to the customer.
+Then an e-commerce store is a way to go.
+It is the type of business where you list products for sale, and when a customer orders an item, you have the item shipped to the customer.

-There are a lot of platforms out there that are designed to make it easy to set up an online ecommerce business.
-We made a list of the best ecommerce platforms that should prove helpful.
+There are a lot of platforms out there designed to make it easy to set up an online e-commerce business.
+We made a list of the best e-commerce platforms that should prove helpful.

-If you are not going to sell physical merchandise, maybe you are you going to sell information.
+If you do not sell physical merchandise, you may sell information.
 If you are an expert at something, you can take your knowledge, articulate it, and publish it on a website to sell it.

 One way to do this is to create an e-book.
-This allows people to pay a one-time fee for access to the information you published.
-This might work particularly well if the content you write is entirely in the form of text and pictures (no videos) and if the information doesn’t change over time.
+It allows people to pay a one-time fee to access the information you publish.
+It might work well if the content you write is entirely in the form of text and pictures (no videos) and if the information stays the same over time.

-Check out our guide about How to Create an Ebook for tips to get started.
+Check out our guide about How to Create an Ebook for helpful tips.

 Online Subscription Business

 Another way to generate income from selling information online is to create a subscription-based business.
-This is one where people pay a recurring fee each month or year to have access to your expertise.
+It’s one where people pay a recurring fee each month or year to access your expertise.

-This might work well if a lot of your content is in the form of videos.
-It might also work well if there is an ongoing community element involved with your service, or if you are providing ongoing expertise on a regular basis.
+It might work well if a lot of your content is in the form of videos.
+It also works well if there is an ongoing community element involved with your service or if you regularly provide ongoing expertise.

-The key thing you need is a website that has a login feature (such as a WordPress site), as well as a payment processor who can manage automated subscriptions (such as Paypal), and then you can load up the login section with all the content that people would be paying for.
+You need a website with a login feature (such as a WordPress site) and a payment processor that can manage automated subscriptions (such as Paypal).
+Then you can load up the login section with all the content you are selling.

-One other way to sell information online is to publish it on a blog.
+Another way to sell information online is to publish it on a blog.
 We have an article that describes how to start a blog in fine detail.

-Earning revenues on blogs typically comes in a different way though.
-Instead of charging people to access your information, instead you give it to them for free and you charge advertisers to get in front of your audience.
+Earning revenues on blogs typically comes differently.
+Instead of charging people to access your information, you give it to them for free and charge advertisers to get in front of your audience.

-If this is up your alley, then check out our guide about the best blogging platforms.
+If this is up your alley, check out our guide about the best blogging platforms.

 Forming a Business Entity

-Ok, so at this point, you’ve got a name picked out for your online business, you have the domain name secured, and you know what business model you plan to run.
+Okay, so at this point, you’ve got a name picked out for your online business, the domain name secured, and you know what business model you plan to run.
 It’s time to form an actual legal business entity.

-You can’t collect revenues if you don’t have a formal business entity.
-You can’t set up a bank account without it either.
+You can only collect revenues if you have a formal business entity.
+You need it to set up a bank account.

-Another important aspect about starting an online business is deciding whether you need liability protection.
-Starting an online business already comes with risk in the form of your time and any money you put into it, but if your business somehow ends up inadvertently harming someone else, then the risk could be immense if you don’t have the right entity type.
+Another critical aspect of starting an online business is deciding whether you need liability protection.
+Starting an online business already comes with risk in the form of your time and any money you put into it.
+On top of that, if your business somehow ends up inadvertently harming someone else, the risk could be immense unless you have the right entity type.

-There are different types of business entities, and for each one there are differing rules and regulations in each state.
+There are different types of business entities, and for each one, there are different rules and regulations in each state.
 Popular entity types include sole proprietorships, LLCs, and corporations.

-Choosing which one is right for you isn’t always easy.
-This article isn’t intended to offer you any sort of legal advice, but we can at least break down a couple of typical generalities between them.
-Keep in mind that these may not hold for every state, so you still have to check with your state to be sure of the differences.
+Choosing which one is right for you can be challenging.
+This article does not offer legal advice, but we can at least break down a couple of typical generalities between them.
+Remember that these may only hold for some states, so you still have to check with your state to be sure of the differences.

 Cost: Sole proprietorships are the least expensive to set up typically.
-LLCs and corporations typically have annual fees required.
+LLCs and corporations usually have annual fees required.

 Paperwork: Corporations require a lot of formalities, like annual company meetings and minutes.
 LLCs require less, and sole proprietorships require almost none.

-For online businesses, the entity types we’ve used most often are LLCs.
-For us and the state we live in, they’ve provided a nice blend of features.
-Not too much cost and work to maintain, yet they provide liability protection.
+The entity types we’ve used most often are LLCs for online businesses.
+They’ve provided a nice blend of features.
+There’s not too much cost and work to maintain, yet they provide liability protection.

 Setting up Email for your Online Business

-If you have your domain in hand, you can go set up an email account for your online business.
-Not only will this allow you to start corresponding with people using a business email, but it will also unlock your ability to start tracking your website’s performance.
+If you have your domain, you can set up an email account for your online business.
+Not only will this allow you to start corresponding with people using a business email, but it will also unlock your ability to track your website’s performance.

-For us, the obvious choice for setting up an email is with Google’s Gmail service.
-At first you may think, “Hey I don’t want a Gmail account.
+For us, the obvious choice for setting up an email is Google’s Gmail service.
+At first, you may think, “Hey, I don’t want a Gmail account.
 I want an email that uses my domain name.”
-But that’s exactly what you can do with Gmail actually.
+But that’s what you can do with Gmail.

 Let’s say your domain name is IAmAMountainBikingExpert.com.
-You can create a Gmail account that uses that domain name so that you can have email addresses like firstname.lastname@example.org.
+You can create a Gmail account with that domain name to have email addresses like firstname.lastname@example.org.
 You can set up an email account like that by going here.

 Setting up Website Tracking for Your Online Business

-Once you have the domain name and you have the email account, now you can go in and set up Google Analytics.
+Once you have the domain name and the email account, you can now go in and set up Google Analytics.
 It’s free!

 Google Analytics allows you to see all visitor activity on your website.
-There may not be much to see on Day 1, but as you build up the business you might get a lot of pleasure out of seeing what’s happening here.
+There may be little to see on Day 1, but as you build up the business, you might get a lot of pleasure from seeing what’s happening here.

-You can see which pages people are visiting, how they got their, how long they stayed, and whether they bought anything.
-You get all the data you need in order to make informed business decisions.
+You can see which pages people visit, how they got there, how long they stayed, and whether they bought anything.
+You get all the data you need to make informed business decisions.
 Here is a link to Google Analytics.

 Building Out the Website for your Online Business

-At this point you have your domain locked up and you know the business model you want.
+You have your domain locked up at this point, and you know the business model you want.
 It’s time to build the website.

-There are services out there that make it pretty easy to set up a website.
+Some services make it easy to set up a website.
 Wix is one we like a lot.
-It’s almost like you can just cut and paste stuff onto the website like you would in a Word document, but even easier!
+You can just cut and paste stuff onto the website like you would in a Word document.

-Shopify is probably the biggest name out there when it comes to creating an ecommerce website.
-They have all technical work done on the back-end, and all you have to do is populate the product information.
+Shopify is probably the biggest name for offering an e-commerce website solution.
+They have all the technical work done on the back end, and all you have to do is populate the product information.

-If you’re going with a blog, WordPress is the undisputed king of blogging software.
+WordPress is the undisputed king of blogging software if you’re going with a blog.

-For some people, they don’t want to use a service like those mentioned above to create the website for their online business.
-There could be a number of reasons for this:
+Some online businesses don’t want to use a service like those mentioned above.
+There could be several reasons for this:

-- Even though these services are designed to make it easy to build a website, they still might require more work than you want to put into them.
+- Even though these services make it easy to build a website, they still might require more work than you want to put into them.

-- Since these services are “out of the box”, it makes it harder to customize them to stand out from the rest of the websites out there.
+- Since these services are “out of the box,” it is harder to customize them to stand out from the rest of the websites.

-If you don’t want to use one of those softwares, you could instead do a custom build of your own website.
-If you aren’t already a programmer yourself, you could hire one to do it for you.
+If you don’t want to use any of the software mentioned above, you could custom-build your website.
+If you aren’t already a programmer, you could hire one to do it for you.

-No matter which route you take, you’re going to need a web hosting company.
+No matter which route you take, you will need a web hosting company.
 You can’t have an online business if you don’t host the website somewhere.

 Marketing Your Online Business